Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 - react
 - redux
 - dotnet
-description: "This sample demonstrates a React & Redux single-page application authorizing an ASP.NET Core Web API to call MS Graph API on its behalf using the MS Graph SDK"
+description: "This sample demonstrates a React & Redux SPA application calling a ASP.NET Core Web API that is secured using Azure Active Directory"
 urlFragment: "ms-identity-javascript-react-spa-dotnetcore-webapi-obo"
 ---

-# A React & Redux single-page application authorizing an ASP.NET Core Web API to call MS Graph API on its behalf
+# A React & Redux single-page application authorizing an ASP.NET Core Web API to call MS Graph API on behalf of a signed in user

 ## About this sample

 ### Overview

-This sample demonstrates a React & Redux single-page application allowing a user to authenticate and authorize an ASP.NET Core Web API that was protected by [Azure AD](https://azure.microsoft.com/en-ca/services/active-directory/) to call [MS Graph API](https://developer.microsoft.com/en-us/graph) on its behalf using the AAD [on-behalf-of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
+This sample demonstrates a React & Redux single-page application which lets a user authenticate and then obtain an access token to call an ASP.NET Core Web API, protected by [Azure AD](https://azure.microsoft.com/services/active-directory/).
+The Web API then calls the [MS Graph API](https://developer.microsoft.com/graph) on the user's behalf using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

-The API call to MS Graph API is made using the [MS Graph SDK](https://docs.microsoft.com/en-us/graph/sdks/sdks-overview).
+The Wen APIs call to MS Graph API is made using the [MS Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).

+> Looking for previous versions of this code sample?
+Check out the tags on the [releases](../../releases) GitHub page.

 ### Scenario

-- The sample implements an **onboarding** scenario where a profile is created for a new user whose fields are pre-populated by the available information about the user on MS Graph API.
+- The sample implements an **onboarding** scenario where a profile is created for a new user whose fields are pre-populated by the available information about that user in MS Graph.
-- ProfileSPA uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to authenticate a user and [React-Redux](https://react-redux.js.org/) to store id and access tokens.
+- `ProfileSPA` app uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to authenticate the user and [React-Redux](https://react-redux.js.org/) to store id and access tokens.
-- Once the user authenticates, ProfileSPA obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD).
+- Once the user authenticates, `ProfileSPA` obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) for the `ProfileAPI` Web API.
-- The access token is then used to authorize the ProfileAPI to call MS Graph API **on user's behalf**.
-In order to call MS Graph API, ProfileAPI uses the [MS Graph SDK](https://docs.microsoft.com/en-us/graph/sdks/sdks-overview).
+- The access token is then used to authorize the `ProfileAPI` to call the MS Graph API **on user's behalf**.
+In order to call MS Graph , `ProfileAPI` uses the [MS Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).
-- To protect its endpoint and accept only the authorized calls, the ProfileAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web).
+- To protect its endpoint and accept only the authorized calls, the `ProfileAPI` uses the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) library.

 ![Topology](./ReadmeFiles/topology.png)

 > [!NOTE]
-> This sample is configured to allow sign-ins with **personal Microsoft accounts** ONLY using the `/consumers` endpoint.
-Learn more about [supported account](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-supported-account-types) types and [validation differences between them](https://docs.microsoft.com/en-us/azure/active-directory/develop/supported-accounts-validation).
+> This sample is configured to allow sign-ins with **Personal Microsoft Accounts** ONLY using the `/consumers` endpoint.
+Learn more about [supported accounts](https://docs.microsoft.com/azure/active-directory/develop/v2-supported-account-types) types and [validation differences between them](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation).

 ### Contents